JalelTounsi/BlockChain/README.md

 # BlockChain
-a simple implementation of the BlockChain in JS
+a raw/simple implementation of the BlockChain in JS